jayfalls/easy-menus-plus/Readme.md

 * Pause screen overlays/effects with presets
 * Previews of settings changes
 * Option to change resolution with ultrawide support
+* Seperation of audio & display in the options menu

 ## Completed Additions
 * Reworked the options menu to be more mobile friendly